-A stoma is a surgically created opening on the body, this includes the elimination of body waste.
+A stoma is a surgically created opening on the abdomen that enables the elimination of waste products.

 How to access this service